EQUINE-ASSISTED SERVICES

 Crisis Hotline: 800-659-6994

-Psychiatric emergency Treatment Center: 706 FM 2854 (also known as Old Montgomery Road/Metcalf Street) Conroe, TX 77301
+706 FM 2854 (aka Old Montgomery Road/Metcalf Street)

-Serves individuals living in Montgomery, Walker and Liberty counties
+Serves individuals living in Montgomery, Walker, and Liberty counties

 Psychiatrists